-This is a free, six-session evidence-informed training funded by the New York State Developmental Disabilities Planning Council for caregivers of infants, children, adolescents, and adults with intellectual, developmental, and other disabilities.
-Typically, three sessions are conducted in face-to-face group meetings, and three sessions are offered through podcasts or videos you can access from home.
-Pre-registration is required.
-Many sites offer light refreshments and some will provide free childcare upon request.
+This is a free evidence-informed training series funded by the New York State Developmental Disabilities Planning Council for caregivers of infants, children, adolescents, and adults with intellectual, developmental, and other disabilities.
+Typically, three two-hour sessions are conducted in face-to-face group meetings, and three sessions are offered through podcasts or videos you can access from home; however, other configurations may be adopted by the facilitators of a particular class, as noted below.
+Pre-registration is required, preferably at least a week prior to the first class.

 Registration is now open for Pro-Active Caring Stress Reduction courses at the following sites: